 France played a key role in encouraging the European Union to assess the scale of the crisis by requesting an extraordinary European Council meeting on 10 March 2020 and calling for coordinated border measures to prevent countries adopting an individualist approach.

-The Heads of State and Government have also taken several measures to coordinate our public health efforts, to protect Europeans and to reduce the socioeconomic impact of the epidemic:
+The Heads of State and Government have also taken several measures to coordinate our public health efforts, to protect European citizens and to reduce the socioeconomic impact of the epidemic:

-- Pool medical equipment (protective equipment, respiratory ventilators and laboratory kits) by creating the first ever common reserve of medical equipment and joint procurement to purchase personal protective equipment.
-This also requires a concerted effort to increase production capacities.
+1. Pooling medical equipment (protective equipment, respiratory ventilators and laboratory kits) by creating the first ever common reserve of medical equipment and joint procurement to purchase personal protective equipment.
+This also involves a coordinated effort to increase production capacities.
 At the same time, an export permit for personal protective equipment has been imposed for exports outside of Europe.

-- Facilitate movement within the EU, not just for goods, through priority corridors at internal borders for supplying hospitals, shops and factories for example, but also for people where necessary, particularly cross-border workers or European citizens returning home.
+3. Facilitating movement within the EU, not just for goods, through priority corridors at internal borders for supplying hospitals, shops and factories, for example, but also for people where necessary, particularly cross-border workers or European citizens returning home.

-- Respond to the crisis by reallocating €37 billion of the EU budget to the cohesion policy.
+4. Responding to the crisis by reallocating €37 billion of the EU budget to the cohesion policy;

-- Support companies and workers by relaxing rules on state aid.
+5. Supporting companies by relaxing rules on state aid.

-- Suspend the Stability and Growth Pact to enable Member States to waive budgetary regulations in light of the pandemic.
+6. Suspending the Stability and Growth Pact to enable Member States to waive budgetary rules in light of the pandemic.

 The European Commission is responsible for effectively implementing these measures.
 Further measures are currently being discussed at European level to tackle this unprecedented crisis.